- Location: South East Lowveld, Zimbabwe

 Lowveld Rhino Trust is a charity and non-governmental organization (NGO) dedicated to the protection and conservation of rhinos in the Lowveld region of South Africa.
 It is among the notable international rhino foundation that monitors rhinos.

-Lowveld Rhino Trust is working to conserve and work to monitor rhinos through undertaking to provide effective protection, monitoring, and education.
+Lowveld Rhino Trust is working to conserve and monitor rhinos through undertaking to provide effective protection, monitoring, and education.

-The organization, along with the Lowveld National Park, Lowveld Conservancy, and affiliated landowners in the Lowveld has ensured significant strides towards achieving greater levels of rhino conservation success in the region and the whole country.
+The organization, along with the Lowveld National Park, Lowveld Conservancy, and affiliated landowners in the Lowveld, has ensured significant strides towards achieving greater rhino conservation success in the region and the whole country.

 See Related: Best Wildlife Conservation Jobs